Former CEO, Domino’s Pizza & Halfords

 David learned about retail as a Tesco buyer, before leading their expansion in underdeveloped markets in Eastern Europe and moving to Walmart in the US.
-Lured back to England, he took over at Halford’s as recession took hold – growing it against the trend.
+Lured back to the UK, he took over at Halford’s as recession took hold – growing it against the trend.
 He quadrupled online sales before taking charge of the pizza delivery giant in Europe.
 In presentations David examines the lessons for supply chain collaboration, productivity across different regions, trying out new concepts and customercentricity in all channels.

 David worked in food manufacturing on the marketing side before moving into retail at Tesco.
 He spent six years sourcing fruit and veg, under line manager Terry Leahy, before overseeing the supermarket’s expansion into the home entertainment sector.
 When Tesco began expanding internationally David oversaw development into the new markets of Hungary, Poland, the Czech Republic and Slovakia.
 As Chief Executive of Tesco Central Europe he successfully grew five hypermarkets there before moving to Walmart.

 As President of Walmart Germany David was at the helm of a company losing millions of dollars each month, so he made the brave decision to close down the operation, overseeing its lucrative sale to Germany’s largest supermarket brand.
 He moved to California as Walmart’s VP of New Business Development, quickly recognising that the proposed move into smaller, local stores (as Tesco was trying to do) wasn’t suited to the US consumer market.
 The larger, out-of-town store model remained and prospered.